eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 one of the devices that it may act on behalf of.
 {{% /notice %}}

-When a command is received, the client will print a line to *System.out* consisting of:
+When a command is received, the client will print a line to the console's *standard output* consisting of:

 1. the type of command received (`ow` for a one-way and `req` for a request/response command)
 1. the identifier of the device that the command is targeted at (with `-` representing the authenticated device)